• Skip to primary navigation

 For the rest of the dish

-• Whilst polenta is cooking, take a pan out, place on medium fire, add a drizzle of olive oil.
+• Whilst polenta is cooking, take a pan out, place it on medium fire, and add a drizzle of olive oil.

-• Season both the fish and the veggies, sprinkle over both some Italian herbs.
+• Season both the fish and the veggies, and sprinkle over both some Italian herbs.

 • Dish out the polenta whenever ready and top it with the veggies and then the fish.
 Serve with a tiny drizzle of lemon juice and E N J O Y!